Distinguishing 2-knots admitting circle actions by fundamental groups: Preliminaries

-It will be proved in Lemma~\ref{lemma41} that if $K$ is neither a trivial knot nor a torus knot then the center of $\pi_1(S^4\setminus K^{m.n})$ is $\langle h\rangle$.
+It will be proved in Lemma~\ref{lemma41} that if $K$ is neither a trivial knot nor a torus knot and the $m$-fold cyclic branched cover of $S^3$ along $K$ is aspherical, then the center of $\pi_1(S^4\setminus K^{m.n})$ is $\langle h\rangle$.
 In this case, the quotient group of the group \eqref{knotgroup} by its center is

-This group is regarded as the fundamental group of the $3$-orbifold of cyclic type with underlying space $S^3$ and singular set $K$ of order $m$.
+This group is regarded as the fundamental group of the $3$-orbifold of cyclic type with underlying space $S^3$ and ramification locus $K$ of order $m$.